sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 Replace between the quotation marks your exported private key:

 `PRIVATE_KEY="YOUR_PRIVATE_KEY_HERE"`

+Replace the placeholder value in the script for `DESTINATION_ADDRESS` with your preferred destination Substrate address.

 To send an ERC-20 example transfer from EVM to Substrate, run: